IBM/data-prep-kit/kfp/doc/multi_transform_pipeline.md

 "p2_" group:

-- parameters of the ray cluster (head and workers options).
+- parameters of the ray cluster (head and workers options) that are common to all tasks.

 - input/output paths: There are three parameters that specify the input and output paths for all the pipeline steps.
 The parameters are `p2_pipeline_input_parent_path`, `p2_pipeline_output_parent_path` `p2_pipeline_parent_path_suffix`.